Get,

 • Sexual dysfunction

 Antidepressants should never be taken without consulting a doctor first.
-It is best to talk about the side effects and solving them together with your doctor.
+It is best to talk about the side effects and solve them together with your doctor.

 Also Read: How to Help Someone With Depression?